AdobeDocs/journey-optimizer.es-ES/help/using/configuration/frequency-rules.md

    >[!NOTE]
    >
-   >Mensajes <!--that do not have any selected category or messages -->donde la categoría seleccionada es **[!UICONTROL Transaccional]** no se evaluará según las reglas de frecuencia.
+   >Mensajes <!--that do not have any selected category or messages -->donde la categoría seleccionada es **[!UICONTROL Transactional]** no se evaluará según las reglas de frecuencia.

    <!--Clicking the link out button next to the category selector will jump you over to the rules inventory screen to see which rules will be applied to the message.-->